RifatXia/LAHacks-2025/README.md

 ## 📬 Contact

-For questions, contributions, or to share your story, visit [memoar.us](https://memoar.us) or open an issue on this repository.
+For questions, contributions, or to share your story open an issue on this repository.

 ---